Step 1: Submit Your Application

 Once you complete the SUNY online application, you can check its status here: Application Status.

-Please aware that there are two SUNY Buffalo institutions listed on the SUNY Application.
+Please be aware that there are two SUNY Buffalo institutions listed on the SUNY Application.
 Be certain that you are selecting the University at Buffalo when you complete your forms, or your application might go to the wrong school.
 On the SUNY Application, the campus code for UB is "20."

 UB is on a rolling admission.
 Therefore, we review applications as they are received.
 However, we do not guarantee a space in the transfer class or housing beyond May 1 for fall and Dec.
 1 for spring.
 After these dates, admission is on a space-available basis.
-Historically, we still admit students into the summer months before we close the class for fall, and typically right up until classes begin for spring.

 Spring Semester Transfers